Terms & Conditions

 Use of Third-Party Services

 You may choose to use other services provided by third parties in conjunction with your use of MyChart.
 Such services may include, but are not limited to, translation services, location services, and other third-party offerings.
 Any links to such services are provided for your convenience only.
 Neither Epic nor Hospital's MyChart have control over the contents of these services, and neither Epic nor Hospital's MyChart accept any responsibility for them or for any loss or damage that may arise from your use of them.
-Such services may require you to submit your information to a third party, which may result in a copy of your information be used and/or stored by a third party.
+Such services may require you to submit your information to a third party, which may result in a copy of your information and may be used and/or stored by a third party.
 If you decide to access any such services in conjunction with your use of MyChart, you do so entirely at your own risk and subject to the terms and conditions of use for such services.
+Hospital reserves the right to disable any 3rd party application if needed.